 If you desire that totally finished look, you will need to hire a landscaping crew when the goats are finished.

 Preview the pictures of previous and on going jobs of what the goats can do.
-The goats must be kept in fencing for their safety, they can NOT be tied to a post or blocks, we provide all the fencing, shelter, water trough, and man-power; all you have to provide is the unwanted vegetation – we do the rest.
+The goats must be kept in fencing for their safety, they can NOT be tied to a post or blocks, we provide all the temporary electric fencing, shelter, water trough, and man-power; all you have to provide is the unwanted vegetation – we do the rest.
 Call today, 443-964-4972 for your free estimate.
-GREEN GOATS only serves the state of Maryland.
+GREEN GOATS serves Maryland, Virginia, Deleware and Pennsylvania. .

-Mary is an Advisory member to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.
+Mary is also Advisory member to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.
 Mary is honored to be part of the project and looks forward to more to come with the goats.

-JOIN OUR FACEBOOK page to see regular updated pictures of the goats in action.
+JOIN OUR Green Goats FACEBOOK page to see regular updated pictures of the goats in action.